radiopushka/VostokRadio/README.md

 ## Configuration

-All configuration is done by modifying `DEFAULTS.h` and recompiling the program.
-Here's a detailed explanation of the parameters:
+As of right now, all configuration is done by modifying `DEFAULTS.h` and recompiling the program.
+The plan is to make a user friendly command line UI eventually.
+Here's a detailed but outdated explanation of the parameters:

 ### Multiband Compression
 ```c